Azure Kubernetes Service (AKS) in Production: Lessons from Real Deployments

 According to the CNCF Annual Survey 2023, Kubernetes adoption in production reached 96% among organizations using containers.
 Azure Kubernetes Service holds about 25-30% of the managed Kubernetes market, competing with EKS and GKE.

-Seamless integration with Azure AD, Key Vault, Application Gateway, Azure Monitor, and other Azure services.
-If your infrastructure is on Azure, AKS is the natural choice.
+It plugs straight into Azure AD, Key Vault, Application Gateway, Azure Monitor, and the rest of the Azure stack.
+If your infrastructure is already on Azure, AKS is the obvious choice.

 AKS handles node-level failures automatically, scales pods based on metrics, and can span multiple availability zones.
-For applications that need 99.9%+ uptime, this is critical.
+If your application needs 99.9%+ uptime, you'll want this.

 Managing 20+ microservices with manual deployments is painful.
-Kubernetes excels at orchestrating complex, distributed applications with a microservices architecture.
+Kubernetes is built for orchestrating distributed applications with a microservices architecture.
 Below 5 services, you probably don't need it.

 Azure manages the Kubernetes control plane (API server, etcd, scheduler) for free.
 You only pay for worker nodes.
 Compare this to self-managed Kubernetes where you maintain everything.